AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 ___________________________

-And to add to this: it is not even quite clear that PoS is really free from all this unfairness.
+And to add to this: it is not even quite clear that Proof-of-stake is really free from all this unfairness.

 **What's  not clear**